- International Relations

 For nearly a quarter of a century, my team and I have worked on many landmark deals and projects in Russia.
 We were there at the beginning of the stock market, contributing to the establishment of common standards and regulations, and taking part in its construction as members of advisory councils in dozens of state and public organizations.
 We participated in the privatization of the largest companies in Russia, the creation of the RTS stock exchange and other institutional infrastructure, the restructuring of Rosgosstrakh, creating the partnership between AvtoVAZ and Renault, bringing Daimler in as a strategic investor in KAMAZ, numerous IPOs and SPOs by domestic companies, including on the international stock exchanges and attracting investments on the domestic and foreign markets.
 We accumulated experience, were confronted with multiple complex situations that the Russian financial industry had never faced before, and we dealt with each of our client’s problems as if they were our own.
 In the process of building Troika Dialog we overcame a number of difficult stages: a management buyout, capital raising and the arrival of a strategic partner, the creation of a unique system of partnerships in Russia and sale of business.
 We made it through the economic crisis in Russia with dignity, and helped our clients and partners to do so as well.

 My wife, Veronika Zonabend, and I have been involved in charity since the beginning of the 1990s.
 At the start of the 2000s these activities became more formalised, and in 2007 we created our family foundation and formulated the principles for selecting and implementing social-entrepreneurial projects.
 We believe that the projects that we work on can become a catalyst for change in society, the country and the world.
 At the same time, we are aware that no one person, working on their own principle of what is important and right, can achieve anything significant by themselves.
 We think that the most important asset in the XXI century is people, and our goal is to create the infrastructure, through which people who have money will be able to gain access to talent and to jointly develop projects that have a significant socio-economic impact.
-I am happy that a growing club of friends, partners and associates has already formed around us.

 Education – it’s the largest industry in the world, it’s got the highest demand from people and at the same time, it’s sorely in need of investment and new impetus.
 It’s only through education that we can, in the long run, change the world.
 Our goal is to develop human capital through introducing new holistic models of education based on the UWC (United World Colleges) international network and Teach For All.
 In 2014, UWC Dilijan, the first UWC college in Eastern Europe and the CIS opened, its doors to its first students from 46 counties.
-Today, our college has students from 72 nations.
+Today, our college has students from about 80 nations.
 This is a significant project, which has become a catalyst for change not only for the town of Dilijan but also for the entire region.

 In 2006 the Moscow School of Management SKOLKOVO was opened.
-It’s a unique project in Russia and last year marked its tenth anniversary.
+It’s a unique project in Russia and 2021 marked its 15th anniversary.
 Notwithstanding its relatively young age, the SKOLKOVO Business School has already become a platform for bringing together talented young people, businessmen, public figures and lecturers, who understand that the world is changing, and want, on the one hand, to understand how to be successful in these new times and, on the other hand, want to direct these changes.
 Thanks to its research institutes, the SKOLOKOVO Business School is a centre of expertise for those who are betting on the Russian market in this fast changing economy.

 Impact investing.
 The existing international and regional institutions designed to find and fund the growth areas in developing countries are not able to fully cope with their task.
 In their place, in our opinion, private institutions must be developed – Private Agencies for Social Economic Development (PASED) – which can more accurately determine the growth areas and become a catalyst for the emergence of new projects.
 These institutions need to monitor the entire process, from the initial design to the implementation and the subsequent management of these projects.
 Right now we are creating a platform like this in Armenia – the IDeA Foundation.
 It is unique in that it mixes different types of capital – commercial money, donations and social investments.
 It implements projects that aim to deliver tangible socio-economic effects.
 I hope that in the future we will be able to export the PASED model to other countries and regions.
 Interest in this model has already been received from Tatarstan and Macedonia.